We may earn a commission when you click on the affiliate links in this post.

 Notes

-- Leftovers can easily be frozen and stored in a freezer safe bag or container for up to three months.
-To reheat, thaw completely in the refrigerator, then warm on the stove top.
+- Leftovers can be frozen for up to 3 months.
+Thaw in the refrigerator and reheat on the stovetop.

 This sounds delicious, I’m part Danish I will definitely try this, one suggestion try Amino by Bragg I use it in all my cooking even as a salad dressing with sesame oil.
 Just a little for flavor it’s yummy.
 The Amino isntas salty as soy sauce.
 Thank You for the recipe.